alasin/Digital-Archive-CBIR/Client/README.md

 - **package.json** isn't updated as it isn't important.

-- **app.js** contains the driver code for running the code.
+- **app.js** contains the driver code for running the app.
 Type `nodemon app` or `node app` to start the server at `localhost:8080`.
 Modify this file to change the server properties like listening port etc.